fbpx

 YouTube Video

-Because it’s such a disabling problem, treatments are currently being studied by researchers to help guide every health professional in getting the best (and evidence-based) results for their patients.
+As plantar heel pain is such a disabling problem, whether it’s plantar fasciitis or something else, heel pain treatments and therapies are regularly studied and reviewed by researchers to help guide all health professionals in getting the best (and evidence-based) results for their patients.

-Before we tell you which treatment has come out on top in a paper that was published earlier this month, there are a couple of things that you’ve got to understand if you have heel pain.
+Before we tell you which treatment has come out on top in a paper published earlier this month, there are a couple of things you’ve got to understand if you have heel pain.

 The first is that your ‘level’ of injury may be very different from the next person we see with heel pain – and this can lead to you both getting different results at different times.
 Think of it like getting a tear in your shirt.
 You may have a very small tear at the bottom of your shirt.
-Someone else may have had a very large tear that extends from one side of their shirt to the other.
-Regardless of this (significant) difference, both of these people are told that they have a tear in their shirt.
+Someone else may have had a large tear extending from one side of their shirt to the other.
+Regardless of this (significant) difference, both people are told they have a tear in their shirt.

 It’s the same with plantar fasciitis and heel pain.
 Someone might have a small amount of damage, while someone else may have completely torn their fascia.
 Either way, they have heel pain from a damaged plantar fascia.
 Same same, but very different.